 And then Jeremiah 29:11-13.
 How often have I quoted verse 11 (the first verse God gave me before receiving the vision of Eduplex):

 “’’For I know the plans I have for you,’ declares the Lord, ‘plans to prosper you and not to harm you, plans to give you hope and a future…’”’

 …not seeing that the secret, the key to this verse actually lies in verse 13:

 “…you will seek me and find me when you seek me with all your heart.”

 I realised Isaiah 29:13 is the accusation, and Jeremiah 29:13 the solution and when read in reverse from verse 13 to 11, verse 11 is the promise.

 “Lord, please forgive me for seeking you only when I am under pressure, forgetting you in the good times just like the people of Israel in Isaiah 29:13.

-Personal note – thank you to everyone who prayed for me during my time of recuperation.
+Personal note – Thank you to everyone who prayed for me during my time of recuperation.
 Thank you for your visits, encouragement and friendship.
-Thank you for your support and the massive gift of an all-expenses-paid 2 weeks rehab in Bad Ragaz Switzerland – truly a gift from God.
-Thank you Jesus for your patience with me – I am a slow learner.
+Thank you for your support and the massive gift of an all-expenses-paid two weeks rehab in Bad Ragaz, Switzerland – truly a gift from God.
+Thank you, Jesus, for your patience with me – I am a slow learner.

 Soli Deo Gloria.